-Many people hear or feel a "pop" in the knee when an ACL injury occurs.
+Many people hear a pop or feel a "popping" sensation in the knee when an ACL injury occurs.
 Your knee may swell, feel unstable and become too painful to bear weight.

-Depending on the severity of your ACL injury, treatment may include rest and rehabilitation exercises to help you regain strength and stability or surgery to replace the torn ligament followed by rehabilitation.
+Depending on the severity of your ACL injury, treatment may include rest and rehabilitation exercises to help you regain strength and stability, or surgery to replace the torn ligament followed by rehabilitation.
 A proper training program may help reduce the risk of an ACL injury.

 Signs and symptoms of an ACL injury usually include:

-- A loud "pop" or a "popping" sensation in the knee
+- A loud pop or a "popping" sensation in the knee

 - Severe pain and inability to continue activity